MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 </figure>

 ## Mapping and Sound Processing
 An interesting aspect of my work is that the spare bandwidth I utilized for mapping to sound processing modules changes dynamically during playing.
-This relies on the acoustic phonmena of "when a higher hole is open, all the lower holes doesn't contribute to anything, i.e., they are free!
+This relies on the acoustic phonmena of "when a higher hole is open, all the lower holes doesn't contribute to anything, i.e., they are extra and can be used for extra controls!
 See the image below for the availability of holes for mapping, and the next one for how I am calculating the availability continuously from the capacitive sensor input.

 <figure style="text-align: center;">
   <img src="https://www.uio.no/english/studies/programmes/mct-master/blog/assets/image/2023_12_01_ahmetem_hole_availability.jpg" alt="The Hyper-Ney" style="display: block; margin: 0 auto; width: 50%;">